Ausiarm/T3A1/README.md

 ---
 ## Question 3
-Outline a standard high level structure for a MERN stack application and explain the components

 First things first, what is the MERN stack?
   * MERN stands for MongoDB, Express, React, and Node.
 These are all individual technologies that, when "stacked" or used in conjunction, allow for the creation of 3-tier architecture (front end, back end, database).
-The real beauty of this whole system is that through the stack it is possible to create all of this solely through coding in Javascript.
+The real beauty of this whole system is that through the stack it is possible to create all of this solely through coding in JavaScript.

 In order to simplify the structural analysis of a MERN stack app, let's break it down into three parts:
   * Front End